pcordemans/devbit-algorithms/docs/python/README.md

 ### Instance Variables or Attributes

 To assign or access attributes of the class you need to make use of the dot-notation on the `self` keyword.
 As with variables, in Python one does not need to declare attributes before using them.
+Following the convention that attributes are considered as private to the class, the attribute is prefixed with a double underscore.
+This will apply name mangling to the attribute name outside the scope of the class, thus making it inaccessible through its given name.

 ```python
 class <NameOfClass>: